 Gun Law in Arkansas

-As widely interpreted, the second amendment of the U.S. Constitution allows citizens to “keep arms.”
+As widely interpreted, the Second Amendment of the U.S. Constitution allows citizens to “keep arms.”
 Even with that type of protection for gun owners, individual states still have a responsibility and legal obligation to regulate gun purchases and possession.
 Each state has its own set of laws governing firearms.
-Arkansas gun laws reflect the strong cultural ties to gun ownership while still providing for basic restrictions to maintain safety for the citizens.
+Arkansas gun laws reflect the strong cultural ties to gun ownership while still providing basic restrictions to maintain safety for the citizens.

 Buying and Owning a Firearm in Arkansas

-In Arkansas, you do not need a permit to buy or own a handgun, a rifle or a shotgun.
-However, if you have been convicted of a felony or determined to have mental incapacity or were ever committed to a mental facility, you are not allowed to own or buy a firearm.
-Additionally, it is against the law to provide a firearm to anyone under the age of 18 without the permission from their parent or legal guardian.
+In Arkansas, you do not need a permit to buy or own a handgun, a rifle, or a shotgun.
+However, if you have been convicted of a felony and determined to have mental incapacity or were ever committed to a mental facility, you are not allowed to own or buy a firearm.
+Additionally, it is against the law to provide a firearm to anyone under the age of 18 without permission from their parent or legal guardian.

 Arkansas Concealed Gun Laws